kllngtme/netalertx-prometheus-exporter/README.md

 This is a way to import data from NetAlertX to Grafana graphs.
 A simple Flask-based Prometheus exporter for NetAlertX device statistics.

+## REQUIREMENTS
+- NetAlertX
+- Grafana with Prometheus

 ## Features
 - Exposes device totals, connected, down, and new devices as Prometheus metrics.
 - Supports environment variables for easy configuration.